CountyEthics

 Contributing Factors 6

-Recent rainfall pattern
+Recent rainfall and seepage

 85%